 Corey was a trooper busting up all the old builder-grade tile.

-Doing the work ourselves meant lots of problem-solving along the way.
+Doing the work ourselves meant saving lots of money, but also required lots of problem-solving along the way.

 What could go wrong often did, with crazy hiccups like realizing the drawer under the sink wouldn’t open after we installed door trim.
 I think that the cabinet was installed and removed at least three different times.

 Despite the process being anything but smooth, I am in love with the space we created!
 Here it is from the same angle as the before photos.

 I know this isn’t the definition of “favorite”, but I feel like EVERY single thing in the room is my favorite!

 I’ve envisioned a full wall of subway tile in this space for years, and I love it as much as I hoped.
 It provides a huge impact for a relatively small cost – under $100 including the white tile, adhesive, grout, and spacers!

 If you have a tight budget, white subway tile is the perfect mix of classic and affordable.